 During their summer and winter breaks, students take advantage of many available internship programs.
 Here are just a few of the internships that students in the Portuguese TLM program have participated in recently:

 We are proud to say that graduates of the Monterey Institute's Translation, Interpretation, and Localization Management programs are some of the most sought after graduates in the world.
-For more information about our graduates and employment statistics, please click here.

 The translation and localization management program connects students with internships and jobs at high-profile companies such as Apple, World Bank, and the FBI.